-Schaffer (1998, p.
-99) singles out the Polish firms that recorded negative profitability greater than 20 per cent.
-He shows that their debt to the state and the social-security system increased by 11.3 per cent in 1993, while the average increase among all firms was only 0.5 per cent.
+the social-security system increased by 11.3 per cent in 1993, while the average increase among all firms was only 0.5 per cent.

 The most alarming example is provided by the Russian data again.
-(See Table 5.)
+(See Table 4.)
 These show a galloping increase in tax arrears.

 3. Soft bank credit.
 These days this is the most important instrument for softening the budget constraint in the post-socialist region, especially in Eastern Europe.
 Banks that lend on prudent terms are not charitable institutions.
 They give preference to profitable firms that promise to be reliable borrowers.
 If it becomes easy for loss-makers to borrow, an SBC situation develops, in which bank credit simply turns into an instrument for helping out inefficient firms.
 A study by Gao and Schaffer (1998) compares Chinese and Hungarian firms from this point of view.
-(See Figure 2.)
+(See Fig. 2.)
 They show that loss-making enterprises in China gain access to bank credit on a mass scale, while in Hungary such selectiveness in reverse is much rarer.